How to Calculate Fuel Surcharge: Step-by-Step

 You don’t need to file paperwork with any government entities to charge fuel surcharges.
 You simply inform your clients ahead of time and clearly outline your surcharge fees in your contracts and invoices.

-Aside from that, you can decide how and when you will implement your fuel surcharges.
+Aside from that, you can decide how and when you will implement your fuel surcharge rates.
 For instance, you can determine:

-- The type of fuel surcharge calculation you use – Some companies calculate fuel surcharges using ratio-based calculations, while others use percentage-based calculations.
+- The type of fuel surcharge calculation you use – Some companies calculate fuel surcharge rates using ratio-based calculations, while others use percentage-based calculations.
 The method you choose to calculate your fuel surcharges is up to you.